MelMepham/RB-techtest-melissamepham/README.md

 # RedBubble I Love You <3 <3
 ### Thanks for the challenge!
+It's been such a great learning experience I secretly want to go to all the tech companies and ask them to send me their tech homework just so I have some dynamic challenges to solve!

 ## Title & Description
-Hello RedBubble team, I have created a CLI program that takes two arguments and will calculate the amount of items and the price of your cart.
+Hello RedBubble team, I have created for you a CLI program that takes two arguments, the first is a baseCart.json, my program with consume this and create an object that can be referenced so when the cart object as the second argument it will go into the new object I have created and calculate up the cart with a lovely bit of math that was kindly given to me by your team.

 ## Environments
 ES6